365id-AB/idverification-android/README.md

 ### Call the SDK

-With a valid token, you can now start the SDK using the `startSDK()` function. `startSDK` takes 3 parameters: An ApplicationContext, a `_365iDRequest` object containing the Token, vendor ID, and location ID, and a callback.
+With a valid token, you can now start the SDK using the `start()` function. `start` takes 3 parameters: An ApplicationContext, a `_365iDRequest` object containing the Token, vendor ID, and location ID, and an event handler that'll receive callbacks from the SDK.
 The vendor ID is a unique identifier for the device making the request.
 In our sample app, we generate a random UUID string.
 You may want to store this in your app preferences, or find another device-unique value to send instead.

 <br/>